nodejs/security-wg/processes/security_release_process.md

   release, ensure the pre-announce is sent out as outlined in the [security_announcement_process](https://github.com/nodejs/security-wg/blob/master/processes/security_annoucement_process.md).

+* One week in advance open an issue in the build working repository with a notification of the date for the security release.
+Use this issue to co-ordinate with the build team to ensure there will be coverage/availability of build team resources the day of the release.
+Those who volunteer from the build WG should be available in node-build during the release in case they are needed by the individual doing the release.

 * One week in advance send an email to the docker official image [maintainers](https://github.com/docker-library/official-images/blob/master/MAINTAINERS) with an FYI that security releases will be going out on the agreed date.